 Discussing challenges and conflict doesn't have to be awkward.
 Download Relish and learn how to navigate difficult conversations with your partner.
 Start your free week of coaching and guides to tough conversations - download now.

-We know that children don’t have filters and have big emotions, and often growing up in a family that is avoidantly attached, children learn over time that the best way to receive approval from their parents is to keep calm and not talk about difficult topics.
-Often a family will avoid strong emotions and talking about difficult things from a fear of conflict or escalation - but unfortunately, as we know, in every person’s life there will be situations that do need to be talked about, and conflicts that do need to be managed.
+We know that children don’t have filters, and often growing up in a family that is Avoidantly attached, children learn over time that the best way to receive approval from their parents is to keep calm and not talk about difficult topics.
+Often a family will avoid strong emotions or discussing difficult things from a fear of conflict or escalation - but unfortunately, as we know, in every person’s life there will be situations that do need to be discussed, and conflicts that do need to be managed.

-In adult relationships, many people with avoidant reactions will struggle when they need to talk about things like sex, communication, parenting or emotions - because they may have never done this before.
+In adult relationships, many people with Avoidant attachments will struggle when they need to talk about things like sex, communication, parenting or emotions - because they may have never done this before.
 These skills can be learned, but it can be important to remember that someone with this attachment style has had a lifetime of avoiding difficult conversations.

 Relish has all the benefits of therapy, at a fraction of the cost.
 In your pocket.
 At your convenience.
 Fully customized for you and your relationship.
 Start your free trial today!

-Within relationship therapy and counselling, a big idea is that - over time, and with the development of skills, self awareness and strong relationships - we can move from anxious or avoidant attachment, towards secure attachment.
+Within relationship therapy and counseling, the idea is that - over time, and with the development of skills, self-awareness and strong relationships - we can move from Anxious or Avoidant attachment, towards Secure attachment.

-So - in short - avoidant attachment can certainly be managed, and generally some kind of therapy or coaching is useful for this (self help resources such as books are also useful, but often having a compassionate and trusted person like a therapist or Coach is useful).
+So, in summary, Avoidant attachment can certainly be managed, and generally some kind of therapy or coaching is useful for this (self-help resources such as books are also useful, but often having a compassionate and trusted person like a therapist or Coach is best).

 Whatever the medium, we can say with confidence that any attachment issue can be changed and improved - the key things that are needed are insight and a willingness to change how we respond to certain things in our relationships.
 Research tells us that the very best way to resolve attachment issues is through a trusting, stable and honest relationship with another person - whether this is through therapy or other relationships, this can only be achieved by both people working on good communication and honesty.